 |

-Electrodes are housed behind the dimples adjacent to each cap, these being standard fluorescent stick coils, complete with anode probes as found in VHO style tubes.
-Their dumet lead wires are sandwiched in between the two panels and sealed in the glass frit.
+Electrodes are housed behind the dimples adjacent to each cap, these being standard fluorescent stick coils, complete with anode probes due to the high electrical loading.
+Their dumet lead wires are sandwiched between the two panels.
 In British lamps an exhaust tube was also sealed through the panels in the same fashion, but in this earlier American sample two exhaust tubes are affixed to the rear chambers.
-An external metal stripe electrode is painted onto the rear of the tube in a fork shape, and must be earthed for reliable starting.
+An external starting electrode is painted in graphite onto the rear of the panel in a fork shape, and must be earthed for reliable starting.
 By coating the front face with a deluxe white phosphor and the rear with a high efficacy cool-white as has been done in this "Panel Deluxe" lamp, good colour rendering and high efficacy are achieved. |